Compile Sedona source code¶

 cd python

-pipenv run pytest tests
+uv run pytest -v tests

 Compile the documentation¶